wavemaker/docs/learn/on-premise/observability/logs-aggregation/kibana.md

 ### Introduction
 It's is considered as a good practice for a *Backend Developer* to add log statements in his code.
 So, when the application is deployed he can go through the log statements to better understand the flow.
-This is helpful in building a stable feature.
-But, in some cases it is most important to check the log files of the application when a feature is not working.
+This helps build a stable feature.
+But, in some cases, it is most important to check the log files of the application when a feature is not working.

-For this the *Backend Engineer* would have to do the following.
+For this, the *Backend Engineer* would have to do the following.

 - Obtain remote server access.
 - Know the required details to connect to the server
 - Access the container
 - Open the application logs file using a cli text editor
-- Search for the required log using basic string search provided by the cli text editor.
+- Search for the required log using the basic string search provided by the cli text editor.

 It gets more and more difficult if the logs are to shared across teams or if a developer wants to check the logs after few days.

 Kibana solves all these problems by making the logs easily accessible.
-One can also be easily share the logs across the team with a single URL.
-The logs also secure as they can only be accessed by authenticated user.
+One can also easily share the logs across the team with a single URL.
+The logs also secure as they can only be accessed by authenticated users.

 > You can check Kibana's [Opensource repository](https://github.com/elastic/kibana) for more information.